...

 In recent years, Texas has undergone some sentencing reforms aimed at reducing the burden of non-violent drug offenses on the criminal justice system.
 These sentencing reforms reflect a shift towards a more balanced and rehabilitative approach to drug offenses in Texas.
 Notably, in 2007, the state implemented the Texas House Bill 2391, which expanded probation options and treatment alternatives for certain non-violent drug offenders.
 The focus has shifted from strict punishment to addressing underlying substance abuse issues, reducing recidivism, and promoting public safety through treatment and rehabilitation.

 In an effort to address the underlying issues of drug addiction and reduce the burden on the criminal justice system, Texas has implemented various diversion programs for non-violent drug offenders.
 These programs aim to provide treatment, rehabilitation, and support instead of incarceration.
-Participants may be required to complete drug education programs, undergo substance abuse treatment, and comply with probationary conditions.
-Successful completion of the program can result in charges being dismissed or reduced.
+Courts may require participants to complete drug education programs, attend substance abuse treatment, and follow probationary conditions.
+When participants successfully complete the program, the court can dismiss or reduce the charges.

 Texas also utilizes deferred adjudication as an alternative to traditional sentencing for certain drug offenses.
-Under deferred adjudication, defendants who plead guilty or no contest to a charge can be placed on probation without a formal conviction.
-If they successfully complete the terms of probation, the case is dismissed, and they may be eligible to have their records sealed or expunged.
+Under deferred adjudication, courts place defendants who plead guilty or no contest on probation without entering a formal conviction.
+If they successfully complete probation, the court dismisses the case, and the defendants may qualify to have their records sealed or expunged.

 Texas has expanded probation options for certain non-violent drug offenders, allowing them to avoid incarceration and receive community-based supervision instead.
 This approach focuses on rehabilitation, treatment, and addressing the root causes of drug addiction rather than imposing strict punitive measures.

 Texas has implemented programs that provide treatment alternatives to incarceration for individuals with substance abuse issues.
 These programs aim to address the underlying causes of drug addiction and help individuals reintegrate into society.
-Qualified participants may be diverted to drug courts or specialized treatment programs where they receive intensive supervision, counseling, and support.
+Courts may divert qualified participants to drug courts or specialized treatment programs, where they receive intensive supervision, counseling, and ongoing support.

 In 2007, Texas introduced the “Safely Off the Streets” initiative, also known as Texas House Bill 2391.
 This initiative expanded the availability of probation, treatment, and community-based programs for certain non-violent drug offenders.
 It aimed to divert individuals away from prison and provide them with opportunities for rehabilitation and reintegration.